ludaladila/Outfit_recommendation/README.md

 We trained our model for 3 epochs with learning rate scheduling for robust results.

 Using ROC-AUC as a validation metric, we obtain a score of 0.895.
+The weights to the fine-tuned model are available on Google Drive [at this link](https://drive.google.com/drive/folders/1hAGdJju8bOw-_z2MK0L9RHW1VW9qDCNZ?usp=sharing)

 ### Inference Optimization